ThuwarakeshM/ThuwarakeshM/README.md

-# Thuwarakesh Murallie: Data scientist @ Stax, LLC.
+# Thuwarakesh Murallie, Data scientist @ Stax, LLC.

-Greetings, fellow data enthusiasts!
+Greetings, fellow data enthusiasts! 👋

 My name is Thuwarakesh Murallie, and I'm passionate about all things data.
 With a BSc (Hons) in Statistics (Special) from the esteemed University of Peradeniya, I've also completed the CIMA Strategic Level and accumulated several certifications related to Data Science.